-Along with three different sizes of both the closed and open ear tips, there are four different sizes of wings.
-The wings wrap around the earbuds and keep the buds locked in place during intense workouts.
+Along with three different sizes of both the closed and open ear tips, there are four sizes of wings.
+The wings wrap around the earbuds and keep the buds locked in during intense workouts.
 The wings and ear tips are easy to interchange without too much fuss.

 How do you control the Sport True Wireless earbuds?

 Touch panels adorn the outside of each earbud for easy control over music playback, calls, and your voice assistant of choice.
 You can fully adjust the controls within the Sennheiser Smart Control app, but we’ve outlined the default controls in the table below.
 You can also fully disable the touch controls from within the app.

 Previous track, or reject call